American Airlines loss narrows as travel demand picks up

-American Airlines Group Inc (AAL.O) reported a smaller quarterly loss on Thursday as rising vaccination rates prompted more people to opt for air travel.
+(Reuters) -American Airlines Group Inc reported a smaller quarterly loss on Thursday as rising vaccination rates prompted more people to opt for air travel.

 Shares of the airline rose 3.2% to $21.66 in premarket trade as it said it reduced its cash burn rate to about $27 million a day in the first quarter, compared with $30 million in the previous quarter.